 - A student’s third attempt or more at the same course.

 - A student taking a developmental course who has exceeded 18 semester credit hours of developmental course work.

 - Any other circumstances for which state funding is not received.

 $80 per semester - Big Spring and SWCD

 Student Services Fee

 $50 per semester

-If space is available at the close of regular registration, students age 65 and older may enroll for up to six hours of courses each semester and/or summer term without payment of tuition.
+If space is available at the close of regular registration, students age 65 and older may enroll for up to six hours of courses each semester without payment of tuition.
 All fees will be charged.
 If space is available at the close of regular registration, students age 65 and older may audit any course(s) at no charge.
 This exemption will only be honored upon request in person.
 Registration must be completed on site each registration period.
 This exemption does not apply to programs with limited enrollment and/or competitive selection.

 - Certain fees or other costs may be reduced or waived by the college President or designee for students who are enrolled in classes taken in facilities provided for the purpose of instruction when these locations are located in the college’s service area or have been approved by the Board of Trustees.